victor-am/rails-ranger/README.md

 ### Build your own client object
 You can build your own client object to centralize the API routes used by your front-end app.

-This is indeed **highly recommended** for non-trivial applications, to avoid duplication, get better control of the API client interface and make your life easier in the event of you wanting to remove/replace this dependency from your project.
+This is indeed **recommended** for non-trivial applications, to avoid duplication, allow manipulating the parameters before performing the request and make your life easier in the event of removal/replacement of this dependency from your project.

 Below is an example of such implementation: